 How exams look like

-- Yes, university is very strict about deadlines.
+- Deadlines are course specific.
+The university is very strict about deadlines.
 You can hand in a first draft version of your essay that you get back with feedback.

 Recommended restaurants, cafes, bars, shopping centers, etc.